arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 @RESTDESCRIPTION

 Replaces the data of an existing user.
-The name of an existing user must be specified in user.
-You can only change the password of your self.
-You need access to the *_system* database to change the *active* flag.
+The name of an existing user must be specified in *user*.
+When authentication is turned on in the server, only users that have read and write permissions for the *_system* database can change other users' data.
+Additionally, a user can change his/her own data.

 @RESTRETURNCODES